The DealMakers AFRICA Q1 2025 is out.

 Azeezah Muse-Sadiq (Banwo & Ighodalo)

 Azeezah Muse-Sadiq is a Partner at Banwo & Ighodalo.
 She is one of the firm’s partners leading the Capital Markets, M&A and Competition and Consumer Protection team.
 With over 15 years experience, and strong analytical skills she has represented clients in a range of complex corporate matters, including high-value mergers and acquisitions as well as capital markets transactions on behalf of nationally and globally recognized brands and major investment banks.
-Azeezah has led the team on several notable deals, advising PAT Holding on its acquisition of Pan African Towers, she co-led the team that advised Four Mills of Nigeria plc on the acquisition of its minority shareholders equity by Excelsior Shipping company, Heineken Group in relation to its acquisition of beverage operations of Distell Group across the continent and she advised the Evercorp Consortium on the acquisition of FNB Holdings.
+Azeezah has led the team on several notable deals, advising PAT Holding on its acquisition of Pan African Towers, she co-led the team that advised Flour Mills of Nigeria plc on the acquisition of its minority shareholders equity by Excelsior Shipping company, Heineken Group in relation to its acquisition of beverage operations of Distell Group across the continent and she advised the Evercorp Consortium on the acquisition of FNB Holdings.

 Yewande Senbore (Olaniwun Ajayi)